 - Jevning R, Wilson AF, O’Halloran JP.
 Muscle and skin blood flow and metabolism during states of decreased activation.
 Physiology and Behavior 1982 29(2):343-348 Forearm oxygen consumption declined markedly during the Transcendental Meditation technique due to a decreased rate of tissue oxygen extraction.
 These findings indicate reduced metabolism in muscle tissue and reflect a unique state of deep rest.

 - Lang R, Dehof K, Meurer KA, Kaufmann W. Sympathetic activity and Transcendental Meditation, .Journal of Neural Transmission 1979 44(1/2):117-135 The findings of this study indicate that the Transcendental Meditation technique gives rise to a unique physiological state which involves the activity of aspects of both sympathetic and parasympathetic branches of the autonomic nervous system, and that these effects become most clearly evident in more experienced meditators.
 The results contribute to an understanding of the coexistence of very deep rest with enhanced alertness during the Transcendental Meditation technique.

 - In a meta-analysis of 146 independent studies, the TM technique was found to be twice as effective as other techniques for stress and anxiety.
 Journal of Clinical Psychology 45 (1989): 957-974.

-Vanessa Vidal and Janet Hoffman are national board members of TM for Women in the USA
+Vanessa Vidal is the national director of TM for Women in the USA